 FDA advisors reject MDMA therapy for PTSD, amid concerns over research

-A panel of experts advising the Food and Drug Administration on the use of the psychedelic MDMA for post-traumatic stress disorder found on Tuesday that the available evidence doesn’t show that the drug is effective or that its benefits outweigh its risks.
+A panel of experts advising the Food and Drug Administration on the use of the psychedelic MDMA for post-traumatic stress disorder found on Tuesday that the available evidence fails to show that the drug is effective or that its benefits outweigh its risks.

-It represents a major setback for proponents of the drug and Lykos Therapeutics, which sponsored clinical trials of the drug.
-It could jeopardize FDA approval of the treatment, which would usher it into mainstream mental health care.
+It represents a major setback for proponents of the drug and its sponsor Lykos Therapeutics, potentially jeopardizing FDA approval of the treatment.

 Following public comment and discussion, the panel voted 9-2 that MDMA – in combination with talk therapy – is not effective for treating PTSD.
 And they voted 10-1 that the benefits of MDMA treatment don’t outweigh its risks.